HOT-Media/programming_foundations/lesson_6_slightly_larger_programs/tic_tac_toe_bonus_feature_3.md

 ************************************************

-extract the lines that only have 1 or less X
+extract the lines/arrays that only have 1 or less X

 require 'pry'
 require 'pry-byebug'